-1. Provide the data and methods used to determine the effects of demand surge.
+- 1. Provide the data and methods used to determine the effects of demand surge. - 2.
+All referenced literature will be reviewed to determine applicability.

 A-5 User Inputs

 All modifications, adjustments, assumptions, and defaults necessary to use the inputs in the model shall be actuarially sound and included with the model output.
 Treatment of missing values for user inputs required to run the model shall be actuarially sound and described with the model output.